 Installation

-Add :typed_structor to the list of dependencies in mix.exs:
+Add :typed_structor to your dependencies in mix.exs:

 def deps do